What Is Modified Whole Life Insurance?

 Modified whole life insurance provides lifelong coverage and includes a cash value component that grows over time.

-Modified whole life insurance offers lower initial premiums and deferred taxes, but it can become more expensive in the long run.
+Modified whole life insurance offers lower initial premiums and deferred taxes but can become more expensive in the long run.

 How Modified Whole Life Insurance Works

-Modified whole life insurance operates on a unique premium structure designed to ease the initial financial burden on policyholders.
-Unlike standard whole life insurance, where premiums remain constant, this policy starts with lower premiums that are scheduled to increase at specific intervals.
-These intervals are usually outlined in the policy agreement and can occur after a set number of years, such as five or ten.
+A modified whole life insurance policy operates on a unique premium structure designed to ease the initial financial burden on policyholders.
+Unlike standard whole life insurance where premiums remain constant, a modified life policy starts with lower premiums that are scheduled to increase at specific intervals.
+These intervals are usually outlined in the policy agreement and can occur after a set number of years, such as five or 10.

-The initial lower premiums make this policy an attractive option for those who are budget-conscious or who anticipate a future increase in their earning potential.
+The initial lower premiums make a modified whole life insurance policy an attractive option for budget-conscious people or those who anticipate a future increase in their earning potential.
 It allows for immediate coverage without the strain of high upfront costs.

-Another distinguishing feature is the cash value component, similar to standard whole life insurance.
-The policy accrues cash value over time, which you can borrow against or use for other financial needs.
+Another distinguishing feature is the cash value component, which is similar to standard whole life insurance.
+The modified whole life insurance policy accrues cash value over time, which you can borrow against or use for other financial needs.

 Standard vs. Modified Whole Life Insurance